The Economic Analysis of Law

 The political economist, by contrast, generally denies that any purpose can be attributed to the promulgator of a legal rule largely because legal rules are not promulgated by a single individual with power to control unilaterally the content of the rule.
 Certainly, from the perspective of political economy, legislators have no common purpose and one should not assume or expect that any statute maximizes social welfare.
 Legislation results from the interplay of interest groups that do not reflect all interests within society.
 Even if the legislature did reflect all interests within society, each interest does not have an equal (or proportionate) say in the formulation of the statute.
 Finally, even if each interest did play a “proportionate” role in the formulation of the statute, Arrow’s General Possibility Theorem teaches that the aggregation of interests might still not yield a coherent purpose.
 Political economy thus rejects rule instrumentalism.

 Further understanding of the approach of political economy requires acknowledgment of divergent views within political economy.
-We distinguish two such views: constitutional political economy and radical political economy.
+I distinguish two such views: constitutional political economy and radical political economy.
 Each rejects rule instrumentalism but only the latter rejects instrumentalism altogether.

 One might attribute the rejection of rule instrumentalism within political economy to a commitment to an explanatory rather than a normative project.
 At the level of constitutional political economy, however, the research program usually adopts the perspective of a constitutional designer and this designer arguably has a view of law that includes institutional instrumentalism: i.e., legal institutions, rather than specific legal rules, promote the specific goals of the constitutional designer.
 The constitutional designer seeks a political structure that promotes her goals.
 The project of constitutional political economy is thus normative in nature.
 Indeed the normative nature of the project dominates any explanatory aim.
 Many within the project — see Brennan and Buchanan [1981, 1985] — argue that one ought to adopt an economic theory of behavior of public officials and private individuals even if that theory is not the best explanatory theory.